Chapter 38: Lisa & Laura, When I Lost My Ass & My Job 2,836

 Museum of the United States Air Force, Wright-Patterson AFB, Ohio

-Largest display of military aircraft in the world.
+The largest display of military aircraft in the world.
+Admission is Free

 Inspecting Pantera engine at Mid-Ohio Sports Car Course in my flight suit, 1988.
 I had vigorous workouts three days a week; no fat on that body.
 (Swan collection)

 Does anyone remember the Rantex™ wipes shortage in the mid-80s that I got caught up in?
-Probably not, unless you were in need of those as I was; the only thing that brought any relief to anus and rectum — inflamed from nineteen years of frequent and mushy stools.
+Probably not, unless you needed those as I did.
+They were the only thing that brought any relief to my anus and rectum.
+Inflamed from nineteen years of frequent and mushy stools.
 In my world, my anus felt like the nerve center of my existence.

 Back in Mississippi in 1988, Dale had been caring for Momma and Daddy for several months, as best he could, while holding down a full-time job.
 Finally, he was able to get Momma into a nursing home nearby.
 Dale continued to care for Daddy and was spending all of his time off work doing so.

-At the end of Dale’s work shift, he’d rush to relieve the people (who had been sitting with Daddy for eight hours) and remain throughout the night until his wife came the next morning with food for the day and relive Dale to go to work.
+At the end of Dale’s work shift, he’d rush to relieve the people (who had been sitting with Daddy for eight hours).
+He remained throughout the night until his wife came the next morning with food for the day.
+Then he went to his regular job.

-The next day, all the same.
+The next day, it was all the same.
 And it continued for almost a year!
-My wonderful brother was holding out as long as possible for keeping Daddy out of a nursing home, especially one in a different location from Momma.
+My wonderful brother was holding out as long as possible to keep Daddy out of a nursing home, especially one in a different location from Momma.
 (There were no vacancies at the facility where she was a patient.)

-The twins and I went to Mississippi in June 1988 on our usual vacation, but this time, I was looking for and trying to find a nursing home for Daddy.
-The twins and I wanted to get relief for Dale from what had become a burden that he couldn’t continue indefinitely.
+The twins and I went to Mississippi in June 1988 on our usual vacation, but this time I was looking for a nursing home for Daddy.
+The twins and I wanted to give Dale relief from what had become a burden he couldn’t continue indefinitely.

-Here I was on the scene, the educated world-traveler and younger brother in his new BMW® who had never done a thing in caring for either parent, telling my brother what he should do; take Daddy away from the only home that had ever known, to a nursing home — close by, or not.
+Here I was on the scene, the educated world-traveler and younger brother in his new BMW®, who had never done a thing to care for either parent.
+Telling my brother what he should do: take Daddy away from the only home that he had ever known, to a nursing home, close by, or not.

 I spent a week visiting every nursing facility within a hundred miles of Dale’s home, and I found one about 40 miles away with an opening.
 Naturally, I encouraged Dale to place Daddy there before the vacancy was filled.
-My motivation, my reasoning, was to provide some relief for my brother.
+My motivation and reasoning were to provide some relief for my brother.

-I was confident that I had provided some help and that I’d done the right thing; it was still up to Dale to make it all work.
+I was confident that I had provided some help and had done the right thing; it was still up to Dale to make it all work.

 Several months later, Dale was able to get Daddy into the same nursing home as Momma.
-He visited them every day to ensure they were adequately cared for.
+He visited them every day to make sure they were adequately cared for.

 Losing My Ass & My Job